 - Features and Facilities

 From the Rector

-We hope you will join us at a service or some other activity.
+We hope you will join us at a service or some other activity in 2015.
 See News on the right for pieces on what is going on in the benefice, including our weekly news sheet and seasonal service list.

 You are seeing this message instead because your browser has not loaded the program code to produce the map.

 This could be for a variety of reasons, including: